 During the process, I realized how much my relationship with my possessions changed.
 I became much more aware of what I need and what I love.
 Moreover, I learned to let things go gratefully.

-Decluttering a la Marie Kondo was unquestionably an essential step on my way to an edited (curated + simply elegant) home.
+Decluttering a la Marie Kondo was unquestionably an essential step on my way to a well-organized home.
 And here are my most important lessons learned:

 Lesson 1: Respect Your Belongings

 Believe it or not, it makes a notable difference if we do.
 If we treat all our possessions with respect, they serve us longer, save us time and money – and spark a lot more joy.
 From my experience, taking good care of ‘things’ leads to taking good care of ourselves.
 It will also draw our attention to what we already have.
 And not so much on what’s missing in our lives.Taking good care of your belongings leads to taking good care of yourself.
 Click To Tweet

 If we take home decluttering a la Marie Kondo seriously, we are likely confronted with many different emotions.
 Be warned, they can pop up entirely unexpected.
 But I think there’s so much we can learn when we ask ourselves why we feel that way, right at that moment, with that specific item in our hands.

 During the first days of my decluttering journey, I packed all unwanted things in garbage bags.
 One bag after the other got filled.
 But then, looking at all these carelessly stuffed bags almost made me cry.
 I thought what a waste of resources!
 Although I didn’t want to keep all these things, I couldn’t just throw them away.
 So, I committed to finding a new home for the pieces I discard (gift, sell, or donate) or handing them over to a recycling company.
 I’m glad that I spend extra thought on this, and even more, I stopped accumulating stuff.

 Lesson 4: Make Better (Buying) Decisions